Agents' Room: Narrative Generation through Multi-step Collaboration: Fiction Writing Task

 \subsection{Synthetic Data Generation for Agent Training}

-For each specialized agent, we explore both zero-shot prompted and fine-tuned approaches, since a different degree of subtask specialization can be achieved through each approach.
-The fine-tuned approach requires agent outputs, which are not readily available; planning agent outputs such as plot and setting are usually not provided in datasets, while writing agent outputs require the stories to be split into its constituent parts.
+For each agent, we explore zero-shot prompted and fine-tuned approaches, since a different degree of subtask specialization can be achieved through each approach.
+Fine-tuning requires agent outputs, which are not readily available; planning agent outputs such as plot and setting are usually not provided in datasets, while writing agent outputs require the stories to be split into its constituent parts.
 Similar to previous work \citep{schick2022peer,narayan2023conditional,josifoski-etal-2023-exploiting}, we propose to generate synthetic outputs for these agents through distilled backtranslation.

 Specifically, given as input writing prompts \emph{and} stories from a dataset (see Section~\ref{sec:dataset}), we zero-shot prompt a larger teacher LLM to (1)~generate the planning agent outputs, and (2)~segment the story into distinct parts (e.g.,~exposition, climax).
 Note that unlike typical distillation methods, our task is more straightforward; all that is required is to reverse engineer the agent outputs from an existing story rather than generate them from scratch.
 The teacher LLM outputs are then used to generate synthetic training datasets for both planning and writing agents.
 Detailed prompt templates are provided in \Cref{appendix:synthetic_data_generation}.